omarmhj/omarmhj/README.md

   <img src="profile-img.png" align="right" width="25%"/>

-I'm a software developer who is passionate with creating applications that helps people in daily life .
+I'm a software engineer who is passionate about making open-source more accessible , creating technology to elevate people, and building community  .
 Some technologies I enjoy working with include Javascript, ReactJS, Redux, nodeJS, expressJS, MongoDB.